Ptolemaic Indexing: Basic Concepts

-Many distances satisfy the metric properties (including several important distances over sets, strings and vectors), and metric indexing is the main approach in distance based (as opposed to coordinate based) retrieval.
-The metricity (triangularity, first and foremost) is exploited to construct lower bounds for efficient filtering and partitioning.
+Many distances satisfy the metric properties, including several important distances between sets, strings and vectors, and metric indexing is the main approach in distance-based retrieval.
+The metricity, and in particular triangularity, is exploited to construct lower bounds for efficient filtering and partitioning.
 As discussed in an earlier tutorial~\citep{Hetland:2009}, there are several ways of using the triangular inequality in metric indexing, usually by pre-computing the distances between certain sample objects (called \defn{pivots} or \defn{centers}, depending on their use) and the other objects in the data set.
 By computing the distances between the query and the same sample objects (or some of them), triangularity can be used to filter out objects that clearly do not satisfy the criteria of the query.